HOME | ABOUT APEGA | REGULATORY AFFAIRS | CONTACT US

 Confirmatory Examinations

-As part of APEGA’s core responsibility to protect the public, APEGA has the responsibility and obligation to ensure that all individuals have the required skills and education to practice engineering in Alberta before they are licensed.
-Because it is not possible to send visiting teams to every engineering university in the world to determine whether those programs meet the standards that have been set for Canadian accreditation, APEGA may assign a confirmatory examination assessment to individuals with undergraduate degrees in engineering that are not CEAB accredited and that are not on the list of mutual recognition agreement approved programs.
+As part of APEGGA’s core responsibility to protect the public, APEGGA has the responsibility and obligation to ensure that all individuals have the required skills and education to practice engineering in Alberta before they are licensed.
+Because it is not possible to send visiting teams to every engineering university in the world to determine whether those programs meet the standards that have been set for Canadian accreditation, APEGGA initially assigns confirmatory examinations.
+They are called confirmatory examinations because if you pass those examinations you are confirming to APEGGA that the quality and level of your academic training is at the level required to practice engineering in Alberta.
+Confirmatory examinations are technical examinations in your specific discipline.
+For further information please refer to the Examinations section.

 For internationally educated graduates in geology and geophysics similar considerations apply.
+However, internationally educated graduates in geology and geophysics are not assigned engineering economics because engineering economics is a requirement only for engineers.

 Waiving Confirmatory Examinations